-The JGSGB was formed in 1982 as a study group for people searching for their Jewish family history and is now a 501(c)(3) charitable organization with over 600 members.
-We are affiliated with over seventy other Jewish genealogical societies worldwide and hosted the International Conference on Jewish Genealogy in Boston in 2013.
+The JGSGB was formed in 1982 as a study group for people searching for their Jewish family history and is now a 501(c)(3) charitable organization (EIN: 22-3277002) with over 800 members.
+We are affiliated with over seventy other Jewish genealogical societies worldwide and hosted the International Conference on Jewish Genealogy in Boston in 1996 and 2013.

 Jewish genealogical societies provide a wealth of information for both the novice and the experienced researcher.
 In the JGSGB we welcome beginners and are fortunate to have members with a broad range of skills in various research techniques who are happy to help others.
-We also offer a 16-hour genealogy class taught at Hebrew College every winter.
+We also offer a 20-hour genealogy class.

 We will send speakers to Jewish organizations to give introductory talks about doing Jewish Genealogy, see Speakers Bureau.

-Meetings are held monthly (except July and August) in Newton and at a variety of locations throughout the Boston area.
-The programs presented at meetings vary, but many include “how-to” workshops on genealogical research in the Boston area.
+Meetings are held monthly (except July and August) virtually and at a variety of locations throughout the Boston area.
+The programs presented at meetings vary, but may include “how-to” workshops on methodology, country-specific research, and genealogical research in the Boston area.
 (PDF)

 Meeting topics have included (see “Past Events” for a complete listing):